networknt/light-doc/content/en/tutorial/rest/swagger/petstore/environment.md

 draft: false
 ---

+You will need the following dependencies before starting this tutorial:

-You need to have Java JDK 8 (I prefer OpenJDK but Oracle JDK will do), Maven, Git and Docker installed before starting this tutorial.
-If you are using Windows, you can complete all steps without docker-compose as there are some issues to run it on Windows.
+- Java JDK 8 (I prefer OpenJDK but Oracle JDK will do)
+- Maven
+- Git
+- Docker

+The use of docker-compose is optional but can sometimes be problematic for Windows users.

 Assuming above software packages are installed, let's create a workspace and clone the projects we need for the tutorial.
 The following will assume your workspace is named